hkotek/scripts/rating study - R and html/readme.md

 Summary:
 --------
-R script for rating task, eventually reported as Experiment 2 in Kotek, Hadas, Yasutada Sudo, and Martin Hackl.
+R script for rating task, as well as html templates for posting on Amazon's Mechanical Turk.
+Study eventually reported as Experiment 2 in Kotek, Hadas, Yasutada Sudo, and Martin Hackl.
 Experimental investigations of ambiguity: The case of most.
 Natural Language Semantics 23(2): 119–156.
 (Modified and expanded from a script by Yasutada Sudo.)

 Project description: